kirbysayshi/kirbysayshi.github.com/_posts/2020-03-21-using-react-patterns-for-structured-config.md

 We have two problems to solve then:

 1. What do they look like? e.g. What is the API and what syntax will we use?
 1. How do we actually output YAML?
-(We skipped this problem when talking about JSX...): SPOILERS!
-We're going to cheat a bit (later).
+(We skipped this problem when talking about JSX...)
+SPOILERS!
+We're going to cheat a bit.

 ### Syntax

 Assuming we stick to something close to the transpiled output of JSX, we have a few options.
 None are amazing.

 But first, some background.
-JSX, since it transpiles to function calls, calls everything in reverse (inside-out) from how a markup language would actually be parsed (outside-in).
+JSX, since it transpiles to function calls, executes everything in reverse (inside-out) from how a markup language would actually be parsed (outside-in).
 It also adjusts `children` to be within the `props`, which mandates a bit of complexity.

 ```tsx
 const React = {